 If you didn't read Part I, you probably should, for continuity's sake.
 It's over here.
 I believe we were discussing how awesome Emma Goldman was.
 Last time we checked in with her, she was hanging out with Alexander Berkman (aka Sasha) and Johann Most, but she was fighting with Most a lot, mostly (ha!) because he was kind of a prick.
 This has been your late-19th century anarchist movement recap.
 So, come 1892, and the Homestead Strike is happening.
 The details of the strike aren't particularly important for the purposes of this blog.
 If you're interested though, and you totally should be, because DAMN, an overview can be found here.
 The relevant bit is basically that the strike was huge, ultimately insanely violent (Pinkerton agents actually surrendered to the strikers at one point.
 That didn't work out as well for them as they'd hoped.) and that the steel company, led by an industrialist named Henry Clay Frick, was making a strong effort to completely screw the union.

 Emma and Sasha went to Homestead, Pennsylvania themselves, and a few days after their return to New York, that serious violence I mentioned broke out.
 Seven strikers were killed by Pinkerton agents, including a child.
-Emma and Sasha had been planning to get a manifesto written and distributed; now they decided that wasn't enough.
+Emma and Sasha basically saw this as the start of the revolution they had been waiting for.
+They had been planning to get a manifesto written and distributed; now they decided that wasn't enough.
 Since Frick had given the order for what happened, they decided that there was only one thing to do.
 Recalling Johann Most's idea of "propaganda of the deed," they decided it was time to murder Henry Clay Frick.
 Lest you start feeling bad for Frick, he was not a good guy.
 His role in the Homestead Strike aside, he was generally known for being an immoral dick, even by 19th century capitalist standards.
 Whenever I mention Frick, try to imagine him with a monocle in his eye, a massive cigar in one hand, and a brandy snifter full of orphans' tears in the other, leaning back in a leather-upholstered armchair, with his feet resting on a weeping poor person.
 He should be laughing maniacally, and maybe kicking a puppy or something.
 That should give you a general idea.
 (This blog does not condone shooting rich douchebags.
 It does, however, condone pointing out that rich douchebags are rich douchebags.
 Also, in fairness to Frick and his surviving descendants, if he has any, I should clarify that the above description is hyperbole, and Henry Clay Frick almost certainly never drank orphans tears by the snifterful.)

 Even with a flawless plan like the one above (and many people would say that a plan that involves killing yourself in prison is at least two degrees removed from flawless), problems started to arise quite quickly.
 Sasha was trying to make a bomb, and it turned out that he kind of sucked at it.
 Or the materials they'd bought kind of sucked at exploding, either way, it wasn't going to kill Frick.
 Then they realized that, after the money they'd spent on the shitty bomb materials, they couldn't afford to both get Sasha to Pittsburgh and pay for a gun.
 So either Sasha was going to have to get to where Frick was, and then kill him with his bare hands, or he was going to have to shoot him from very, very far away.
 Sasha decided to go ahead and buy the ticket, and leave Emma in charge of finding the money for a weapon and sending it to him once he got there.